 Students pursuing the BA in statistics should meet the general education requirements in the mathematical sciences with courses in calculus.
 The program includes four additional prescribed mathematics courses and four prescribed statistics courses; students should complete the four mathematics courses by the end of their third year.
 Additional requirements include one course in computer science and three approved elective courses in statistics.
 The four required statistics courses are STAT 24400-24500 and 25100; and either 22400 or 34300.
-If either STAT 22000 or 23400 is included in the program (students may not include both), it must be taken before 24400 is taken.
 STAT 24400 typically is suggested as a first course in statistics or, if a more elementary introduction is desired, students may take STAT 22000 or 23400 as preparation for 24400.
-Candidates must obtain approval of their course program from the departmental counselor.
+If either STAT 22000 or 23400 is included in the program (students may not include both), it will be counted as one of three approved electives and must be taken before STAT 24400.
+Candidates must obtain approval of their course program from the departmental counselor; not all combinations of statistics electives are allowed.
+Specifically, at least two of the three electives must be courses in statistical methodology beyond the introductory level.
 NOTE: Students who are completing majors in both statistics and economics and who already have taken MATH 19520-19620 should discuss with the departmental counselor how to best meet their mathematical requirements.